 Have you seen investigators on crime shows who spray some stuff on a "clean" carpet and suddenly -- blood stains!
 Well, of all the fictional technology on TV, it turns out this stuff is real!
 Find out how luminol reveals the blood.

 My parents just came back from Belgium and they brought me several boxes of chocolates.
 Some of the candy is sort of grayish looking.
-Is it okay to eat?
+Is it OK to eat?

 I recently bought a pair of mirrored sunglasses and they are already scratched.
 Isn't there a way to make them scratch-resistant?